top of page

 Instructions:

-1. Wrap the wadding around the cardboard, adhere with basting spray.
+1. Wrap the wadding around the cardboard, and here with basting spray.

 2. Layer pieces of wadding cut to the same size as the board.
 I’ve used 3 layers to make the board extra padded.